skeeto/skeeto.github.com/_posts/2019-12-28-Unintuitive-JSON-Parsing.markdown

 Despite the goal of JSON being a subset of JavaScript — which [it failed to achieve][mine] — parsing JSON is quite unlike parsing a programming language.
 For invalid inputs, the specific cause of error is often counter-intuitive.
-Normally this doesn't matter, but I recently ran into a case where it does.
+Normally this doesn't matter, but I recently [ran into a case where it does][gh].

 Consider this invalid input to a JSON parser: